 If a candidate has not attempted modules on their original programme they will be permitted 2 attempts on their new programme.

 Candidates who are required to withdraw or exit a programme with a Postgraduate Diploma or Certificate may not be permitted to complete an online Transfer of Programme request.
 However, such candidates shall not be precluded from applying through the normal admission route to be admitted to another programme.

-The appropriate online Transfer of Programme request must be completed, signed by the candidate, authorised by the appropriate member(s) of the academic staff and submitted to Academic Services.
+The appropriate online Transfer of Programme request must be completed, signed by the candidate, authorised by the appropriate member(s) of the academic staff and submitted to Education Services.
 This procedure applies to all programme transfers, including transfers internal to a Faculty/School.
 The online form is available on the University intranet.

 In the case of International students sponsored by the University, a transfer of programme is conditional upon holding a valid Student Route (previously Tier 4) visa.
 At the point of transfer, an assessment will be made as to whether the transfer meets current Student Route (previously Tier 4) legislation before it is approved.
 The assessment will include reference to the level of the new programme, the student’s current period of leave, the current time limits governing Student Route (previously Tier 4) study, whether the new programme meets a student’s “genuine career aspirations” and any other requirements specified by the UK Visa and Immigration Service (UKVI).
 Where the new programme cannot be completed within the period of existing Student Route (previously Tier 4) leave, the student will be required to leave the UK to make an application for further leave to complete the programme.
 For programmes requiring ATAS Clearance, International students must obtain clearance and provide a copy of the ATAS certificate to the University, before a transfer can be approved.

 Candidates who are pursuing a postgraduate taught award may be permitted, with the approval of the Executive Dean (or nominee), to transfer to a higher award in the same subject area, according to the table below: